curt0230/election-analysis/README.md

 # Election Analysis Application
 ## Project Overview
-A Colorado Board of Elections has requested an application to automate elections audits after a recent local congressional election.
-The output requirements for the results are as follows:
+A Colorado Board of Elections official has requested an application to automate elections audits after a recent local congressional election.
+The requirements for the output are as follows:

     1. Calculate the total number of votes.
     2. Get a complete list of candidates who received votes.